Week of: Monday, February 20th, 2017

 The tiny button batteries that light up flameless “tea candles” pose a significant risk to children when swallowed.
 These lithium batteries, which are commonly used in these candles, account for 14% of all the button batteries swallowed by children during the last two years.
 Button batteries have a higher voltage than other batteries, and they can cause severe burns in the esophagus if they become lodged there.
 Experts recommend that parents make sure battery compartments are shut on all devices that use batteries.
 They also recommend choosing devices that have screws to secure the battery compartment or using strong tape to make batteries difficult to access.

 Diet: Eating Rare Meat Safely.

 If you prefer your meat cooked rare versus well done, it is important that it is prepared safely.
-The Academy of Nutrition and Dietetics suggests: use a food thermometer to make sure rare meat is hot enough to destroy any germs; avoid using the color of meat, the color of juices, or the firmness of meat to determine if it’s sufficiently cooked; cook ground lamb, pork, veal, or beef to at least 160 degrees Fahrenheit (71.11 degrees Celsius) at its center; and cook steak to 145 degrees Fahrenheit (62.77 degrees Celsius) at its center.
+The Academy of Nutrition and Dietetics suggests: using a food thermometer to make sure rare meat is hot enough to destroy any germs; avoid using the color of meat, the color of juices, or the firmness of meat to determine if it’s sufficiently cooked; cook ground lamb, pork, veal, or beef to at least 160 degrees Fahrenheit (71.11 degrees Celsius) at its center; and cook a steak to 145 degrees Fahrenheit (62.77 degrees Celsius) at its center.